jlperona-teaching/ecs390-fall19/seminars/week03.md

 ### Attendance

-After the introduction, I will pass around a sign in sheet to each person that will look like the ballots from previous classes.
+After the introduction, I will pass around a sign in sheet to each person.
 Please write your name down on your sign in sheet.
 I will collect them at the end of class.